joeytwiddle/cheatsheets/vim_use_netrw_as_a_file_tree_sidebar.md

 If you opened a third pane by accident, you could use `CTRL-W c` to close the currently focused pane.

 Now let's do it the right way.

-To open another file but **re-use the same window**, hover over the file and hit:
+To open another file but _re-use the same window_, hover over the file and hit:

     P

-Here `P` refers to the "previously focused" window.
+This instructs Vim to open the file in the "previously focused" window.

 If you ever accidentally hit `Enter` to try to open a file, the file explorer will disappear and the pane will become an editor pane!
 But you can easily get the file explorer back by hitting Vim's "back button":